 We provide initial financial support and shelter, we provide a basic education training for both children and adults since they cannot access state education, even after escape, due to the lack of birth certificates.
 We also help survivors into longer term vocational training and provide microloans so they can become financially independent.
 We support many in releasing family members who are still in slavery.

 We work to expand and train the network of SOS-Esclaves’ members based across the country, so they can support people escaping slavery in their local areas more effectively.

 We offer legal assistance to prosecute former masters.
 Taking cases to courts is very challenging.
 Although slavery was criminalised in 2007, the slave-owning classes still dominate the judiciary and the police.
 Delays and failures to follow due process are very common.

-However, we achieved the only two successful prosecutions of slave owners in Mauritania’s history.
+However, we achieved the only four successful prosecutions of slave owners in Mauritania’s history.
 We have nearly 40 cases going through the courts right now.

 We also lobby the government to implement laws and policies protecting people from slavery.
 Although a new anti-slavery law was passed in 2015, the government remains reluctant to translate it into action, cracking down on anti-slavery activists instead.

 ‘I was the property of four masters from the same family.
 They shared me, so each one had a period of the year where I was at his service.